How to Buy Padlocks Suitable for Your Needs

 What key profile do you require?

 If you require a high security padlock and your insurance company have asked for a CEN grade 4, 5 or 6 padlock then you will need to get a padlock from our high security range.
+Unfortunately you can not get a CEN rated combination padlock so you will have to use a key.

 This can be problematic if there are multiple users of the padlock as there will be multiple keys in circulation.
 The way to control this is to get a restricted profile key section.
 This means that on specific key sections The Lock Shop Warehouse is the only company legally allow to supply the locks and keys.
 Therefore you know that you are the only person with that specific key.
 Furthermore, it allows you to sign a restriction form, meaning only registered signatories can authorize duplicate keys.